PiyushKalyanpy/GyanaGuru/CODE OF CONDUCT.md

 version 2.0, available at
 https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

-A portion of text is derived from the [Citizen Code of Conduct](https://web.archive.org/web/20200330154000/http://citizencodeofconduct.org/)
+A portion of the text is derived from the [Citizen Code of Conduct](https://web.archive.org/web/20200330154000/http://citizencodeofconduct.org/)

 Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder](https://github.com/mozilla/diversity).